|

 Charlie's officers when they entered Edinburgh in 1745.

-Of the current buildings, the Pevsner guide states ... so blatantly fake that it can be acquitted of any
+Of the current buildings in the close, the Pevsner guide states ... so blatantly fake that it can be acquitted of any

 intention to deceive.
 A court built for Laurence Ord in the late C17, its